 The traction of the soles on these boots, while unimpressive to the naked eye, comes off really well on the hardwood.
-Some of the best-limited edition LeBron 13s include 'On-Court', 'LBJ25K', 'Horror Flick', 'Camo', 'Blue Lagoon', 'Freegums' and 'Akronite Philosophy'.
+Some of the best-limited edition LeBron 13s include 'On-Court', 'LBJ25K', 'Horror Flick', 'Camo', 'Blue Lagoon', 'Freegums', and 'Akronite Philosophy'.

 #14 Nike LeBron XIV

 The LeBron 14s featured 3 Hex Zoom units on the soles beneath the balls of the foot and the midsection.
-Flex grooves along the outsole make it much more comfortable, wearable for average-sized people.
+Flex grooves along the outsole make it much more comfortable, and wearable for average-sized people.
 The shoe is made of foam and mesh overlays but is generally composed of non-expensive materials.
 A flap added on top of the laces helps the boot fit into people's feet much better than the laces themselves.

 The swoosh added on the strap in some versions looks much better there.
-LeBron 14s rolled off the shelves as soon as they hit the stores since this marks possibly the height of LeBron's popularity and fame through his career so far (that might change depending on the results of this year's championship series).
-Some of the best special editions of the LeBron 14s are 'Agimat', 'All Star', 'BHM', 'Out of Nowhere', 'What The' and 'Low Zen'.
+LeBron 14s rolled off the shelves as soon as they hit the stores since this marks possibly the height of LeBron's popularity and fame throughout his career so far (that might change depending on the results of this year's championship series).
+Some of the best special editions of the LeBron 14s are 'Agimat', 'All Star', 'BHM', 'Out of Nowhere', 'What The', and 'Low Zen'.